ocaml/setup-ocaml/README.md

       interval: weekly
 ```

+> [!NOTE]
-> **Note** [Renovate](https://github.com/marketplace/renovate) is also available for free as a third-party tool, which is much more flexible than Dependabot - depending on the project and your preferences.
+> [Renovate](https://github.com/marketplace/renovate) is also available for free as a third-party tool, which is much more flexible than Dependabot - depending on the project and your preferences.
 If you just want to automate GitHub Actions updates, Dependabot is good enough.

 ## Roadmap